stevavoliajvar/stop_cloudflare/instructions.md

 <details>
 <summary>_click me_

-## Website is NOT using Cloudflare / Website is rejecting Tor visitor
+## Website is NOT using Cloudflare
 </summary>